-• All faculty members and other academic appointees receive training regarding, among other things, the University's Policy on Harassment, Discrimination, and Sexual

-Misconduct-including the processes, reporting obligations, and resources contained therein.
-761 faculty and other academic appointees completed this training during the 2016 calendar year.
+All faculty members and other academic appointees receive training regarding, among other things, the University's Policy on Harassment, Discrimination, and Sexual Misconduct-including the processes, reporting obligations, and resources contained

-- All staff members and postdoctoral researchers receive training regarding, among other things, the University's Policy on Harassment, Discrimination, and Sexual Misconductincluding the processes, reporting obligations, and resources contained therein.
-5,594 staff and postdoctoral researchers completed this training during the 2016 calendar year. - The University requires all new employees (including faculty) to take sexual misconduct prevention training either online through "Intersections" offered by EverFi or in-person with staff from the Office for Equal Opportunity Programs.
+- therein.
+1,619 faculty and other academic appointees completed this training during the 2017 calendar year. - All staff members and postdoctoral researchers receive training regarding, among other things, the University's Policy on Harassment, Discrimination, and Sexual Misconduct including the processes, reporting obligations, and resources contained therein.
+4,139 staff and postdoctoral researchers completed this training during the 2017 calendar year. - The University requires all new employees (including faculty and other academic appointees) to take sexual misconduct prevention training either online through a course titled, "Harassment and Discrimination Prevention" offered by EverFi or inperson with Equal Opportunity Programs staff.
 Among other things, these programs provide interactive training on how to prevent, identify, and report sexual misconduct. - All individuals whose duties include resolution of complaints of student violations of the Policy on Harassment, Discrimination, and Sexual Misconduct must receive a minimum of eight hours of annual training on issues related to sexual violence, domestic violence, dating violence, and stalking and how to conduct the University's complaint resolution procedures, in addition to the training described above. - All individuals serving in a Sexual Assault Dean on Call role and the confidential advisor in Student Counseling Services must complete a minimum of eight hours of annual trauma-informed training on issues related to sexual violence, domestic violence, dating violence, and stalking. - Supplemental employee training was also offered throughout the year on the following topics: - O Title IX and the University Policy on Harassment, Discrimination, and Sexual Misconduct.
-This training was delivered to approximately 325 employees with student-facing positions from a variety of academic departments and support teams who requested additional information on 1) support/resources; 2) Title IX intake process; 3) University policy; 4) confidential resources and responsible employee responsibilities; and 5) prevention programs and risk reduction.
+This training was delivered to approximately 540 employees with student-facing positions from a variety of academic departments and support teams who requested additional information on 1) support/resources; 2) Title IX intake process; 3) University policy; 4) confidential resources and responsible employee responsibilities; and 5) prevention programs and risk reduction.